-What can I expect from the written test?
+What can I expect from the remote written test?

-Written tests are primarily designed to test your technical skills, written abilities and proficiency in the Microsoft Office software suit.
-Tests are on computer with Windows 10 environment (MS Office 2016) and typically take between 1.5 to 3 hours.
+Written tests are primarily designed to assess your technical skills, written abilities and proficiency in the Microsoft Office software suit.

 - Multiple choice questions

 - Writing an essay on a job related subject / Preparing a business case

 - Preparing a short report or drafting general correspondence

 - Answering practical tests

 What can I expect from the remote final interview?